PavanRangani/docs/docs/prd/tasks/excel-export.md

 - On click of Excel icon, excel file will be downloaded in same page.
 - On click of PDF icon, PDF file will be downloaded in same page.
 - On hover of Excel and PDF icon, show tooltip message.
+- On click of the PDF/Excel icon, it redirects the user to the next page.
+Page is not auto-close until the PDF/Excel file is started the downloading.
+  - Reason: When user download the PDF/Excel file with more than 250 tasks, it takes more than 20-25 second to download file.
+During this there isn't any feedback on UI so the user got confused that request is submitted or not.
+So to avoid this we should show feedback when export process is in progress.
 - Excel/PDF file name for **My task page**
   - Open tab
     - My task page: `open-tasks.xlsx` or `open-tasks.pdf`